skip to main content

 Over time, the thin layer of skin that surrounds the eyes may sag.
 This often results in making one appear tired and older.
 The drooping skin may also interfere with the field of vision.
 To recapture a refreshed, youthful appearance, and ensure full peripheral vision, an eyelid lift, also known as blepharoplasty, may be performed to remove excess skin from the upper eyelids, lift sagging eyelids, or address fatty pockets and excess skin under the eyes.
 A blepharoplasty may be performed alone or in conjunction with other procedures to achieve rejuvenation of the periocular region and improve a patient’s field of vision.

 Blepharoplasty is an outpatient procedure performed in our private surgical suite.
 Typically, the procedure is done with sedation and local anesthetic.
 An incision is made in the creases of the natural upper eyelid to remove excess skin and fat.
 If the eyelid is drooping due to muscle laxity, the muscle can be tightened to raise the eyelid.
 Bruising is usually minimal and patients may expect to return to work in approximately one week.
-A thorough discussion with Dr. Zwick will create a tailored approach to each patient and answer any questions related to the procedure.
+Through a thorough discussion with Dr. Zhao or Dr. Mehta, they will answer any questions related to the procedure and create a tailored approach for each patient's specific needs.

 Image of woman with sagging Eyelids with Before Text and Image Next to it of Fixed Eyelids that Don't Sag Anymore with After Text